 Exercise #1: Rowing Machine

-The rowing machine is a technical piece of equipment that requires proper form.
+The best budget rowing machine is a technical piece of equipment that requires a proper form.
 Without it, you can and will waste a lot of your energy on bad form.
 That is why it is imperative that you get your form right from the start.

 Start by strapping your feet into the foot stirrups securely.